Długosza and Siemiradzkiego streets in Bydgoszcz: Długosza street

 The first landlor, Wycenty Ochocki, was a tailor living in the tenement giving onto Śląska street (then called Błonia street).
+Stefan Ciszewski and his family lived there till WWII: Stefan was a successful Polish electrical engineer who founded in 1923 of Bydgoska Fabryka Artykułów Elektrotechnicznych (today Schneider Electric Elda S.A.), one of the oldest electrotechnical firms in Poland.

 This building is the only one built with modernist features, in vogue in the 1920s.
 It is remarkable by its numerous bay windows.
 Furthermore, the portal is flanked with columns and a lintel decorated with a plastered medallion displaying a child holding grapes.
 It has been refurbished in 2019.